mrmhodak/buildtest/Setup.rst

 ``$HOME/.local/buildtest/config.yaml`` and edit the file accordingly.
 You can refer to ``config.example.yaml`` for more details

+..
+Note:: Failure to copy config.yaml to $HOME/.local/buildtest/config.yaml will result in  an error

 Each site will have to customize their buildtest configuration to reflect the root of the module trees.
 You may specify multiple module trees  in ``config.yaml`` for variable ``BUILDTEST_MODULE_ROOT``.